 Original version of the topic

-Brionn K. Tonkin, MD and Alexander M. Senk, MD.
+Brionn K. Tonkin, MD, Alexander M. Senk, MD.
 Lower limb exertional compartment syndrome.
 Original Publication Date: 1/30/2014

 Alexander M. Senk, MD